This page was generated from notebooks/03_choropleth.ipynb. Interactive online version: Binder badge

 Choropleth

-mapclassify is intended to be used with visualizaiton packages to handle the actual rendering of the choropleth maps defined on its classifiers.
+mapclassify is intended to be used with visualization packages to handle the actual rendering of the choropleth maps defined on its classifiers.
 In this notebook, we explore some examples of how this is done.
 The notebook also includes an example that combines mapclassify with ipywidgets to allow for the interactive exploration of the choice of:

 • classification method